St James’, London

 Covent Garden, London

 Where fine French pastry techniques meet Asian ingredients.
-Modern and minimalist warm wood deco – the word often heard on the street is that this is the best bakery in town.
+Modern and minimalist warm wood deco presents you, with what we think is the best bakery in town.
 Must tries are the miso bacon escargot (pastry swirl – not buttered snail) and tropical pineapple and mango danish.

 We love: the signature Honey Butter Toast.
 Worth it to witness the thick slice of fluffy Japanese shokupan milk bread being dipped in the thick gloop of honey butter before being toasted - humada humada.